-UltraIMG put a lot into their design, but it doesn’t take away from the quality of their hosting capabilities at all.
+Unlike TinyPic, UltraIMG has put a lot of effort into the site’s design.
+However, it doesn’t take away from the quality of its hosting capabilities.

 UltraIMG also offers extensions for Chrome and Firefox, as well as a desktop uploader if you navigate to the Tools page.